EliasPereyra/EliasPereyra/README.md

 ### Hi there 👋
 - 🖥️ I'm a web developer, focused in fullstack development.
-- - Both sides are amazing, but not only that, how the internet works, learn about security, networking, etc. are more topics that I like to study also.
+- - 📘 Both sides are amazing, but not only that, how the internet works, learn about security, networking, etc. are more topics that I like to study also.
+- 📫 You can reach me with my profile on [Linkedin](https://www.linkedin.com/in/elias-pereyra-gomez/).

 <!--
 **EliasPereyra/EliasPereyra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.